 While cleaning your infant’s gums after feeds can help prevent the growth of bacteria, it is best if you do not use a toothbrush for it.
 Instead, you could use a soft and clean damp cloth.
 You also get silicone or rubber finger brushes which are even softer on your baby’s sensitive gums.
 You don’t need toothpaste to clean the gums.
 You can start cleaning your baby’s gums even before his teeth have emerged.

 What If Your Baby’s Teeth Start to Bleed While Brushing?

 If you notice bleeding as you brush your baby’s teeth, it might indicate an infection.
-Check for any others signs like tenderness in the gums and inflammation.
+Check for any other signs like tenderness in the gums and inflammation.
 It is possible that the condition subsides with regular brushing and dental care.
 However, if it doesn’t, take your baby to a dentist immediately to seek medical advice.

 Is It Necessary to Brush Baby’s Teeth after Every Feed?

 No. You will not need to brush your baby’s teeth each time you feed him.
-Brushing twice a day, after breakfast and before bed is sufficient.
+Brushing twice a day, after breakfast and before bed, is sufficient.
 However, you may wipe your baby’s gums after feeds to prevent the formation of bacteria.

 Can You Brush Infant’s Teeth with Coconut Oil?